catalyst-fp7/documents/interoperability/interoperability.md

 # Introduction

+This document aims to describe the computer to computer interactions of software components inside the catalyst ecosystem.

+It is intended to become an actual standard used for components build or deployer by organisations outside the catalyst consortium.

 # Prerequisites

 This document assumes a basic understanding of the following technologies, which are best described in their respective tutorials.